The official Rust logo | |

 Influenced | |

 Software developer Graydon Hoare created Rust as a personal project while working at Mozilla Research in 2006.
 Mozilla officially sponsored the project in 2009.
 Since the first stable release in May 2015, Rust has been adopted by companies including Amazon, Discord, Dropbox, Facebook (Meta), Google (Alphabet), and Microsoft.
+In December 2022, it became the first language other than C and assembly to be supported in the development of the Linux kernel.

 Rust has been noted for its growth as a newer language[12][13] and has been the subject of academic programming languages research.[14][15][16]

-In August 2020, Mozilla laid off 250 of its 1,000 employees worldwide as part of a corporate restructuring caused by the COVID-19 pandemic.[27][28]
-The team behind Servo, a browser engine written in Rust, was completely disbanded.
-The event raised concerns about the future of Rust, as some members of the team were active contributors to Rust.[29]
+In August 2020, Mozilla laid off 250 of its 1,000 employees worldwide, as part of a corporate restructuring caused by the COVID-19 pandemic.[32][33]
+The team behind Servo, a browser engine written in Rust, was disbanded.
+The event raised concerns about the future of Rust, as some members of the team were active contributors to Rust.[34]
 In the following week, the Rust Core Team acknowledged the severe impact of the layoffs and announced that plans for a Rust foundation were underway.
-The first goal of the foundation would be to take ownership of all trademarks and domain names, and take financial responsibility for their costs.[30]
+The first goal of the foundation would be to take ownership of all trademarks and domain names, and take financial responsibility for their costs.[35]

-On February 8, 2021, the formation of the Rust Foundation was announced by its five founding companies (AWS, Huawei, Google, Microsoft, and Mozilla).[31][32]
-In a blog post published on April 6, 2021, Google announced support for Rust within Android Open Source Project as an alternative to C/C++.[33][34]
+On February 8, 2021, the formation of the Rust Foundation was announced by its five founding companies (AWS, Huawei, Google, Microsoft, and Mozilla).[36][37]
+In a blog post published on April 6, 2021, Google announced support for Rust within the Android Open Source Project as an alternative to C/C++.[38][39]

 Below is a "Hello, World!" program in Rust.
 The fn

-keyword is used to denote a function, and the println!
+keyword denotes a function, and the println!

 macro prints the message to standard output.[37]
 Statements in Rust are separated by semicolons.